Troubleshooting Central Vascular Access Devices (CVADs)

 To earn contact hours, you must achieve a score of 75% on your exam.
 You may retake the test as many times as necessary to pass the test.

-The most appropriate location for all CVC catheter tips, for all therapies is:
+The most appropriate location for all CVAD catheter tips, for all therapies, is:

-Severe chest pain during the infusion of IV medications through a CVC is because of:
+Severe chest pain during the infusion of IV medications through a CVAD is:

 When a clinician notes an absence of blood return, this is most likely because of:

-The appropriate clinical intervention when no blood return is obtained on a CVC is:
+What is the appropriate clinical intervention when no blood return is obtained on a CVAD?